yys-github/tor-mullvad-browser/.gitlab/issue_templates/090 Emergency Security Issue.md

 ### Type of Issue: What are we dealing with?

 - [ ] Security (sandbox escape, remote code execution, etc)
+- [ ] Proxy Bypass (traffic contents becoming MITM'able)
+- [ ] De-Anonymization (otherwise identifying which website a user is visiting)
-- [ ] Cross-Site Linkability (correlating sessions across websites)
+- [ ] Cross-Site Linkability (correlating sessions across circuits and websites)
 - [ ] Disk Leak (persisting session information to disk)
 - [ ] Other (please explain)